Artificial Intelligence: Smarter machines, smarter marketing – the promise of AI

 “Don’t compete with machines.
 Complement them,” says Mike Kaput of PR 20/20.

-How to decide what a robot should do or not do?
+How to decide what a robot should or should not do?

 Getting the human-AI balance wrong is a major risk.
 “Should we use historical data in lieu of human creativity, we’re doomed to repeat history,” says Team Human author Douglas Rushkoff.